syunnmo/FGKT/README.md

 * numpy 1.19.2

 # Running FGKT
-Here are some examples for using FGKT model (on ASSISTments Competition):
+Here is a example for using FGKT model (on ASSISTments Competition):
 ```
   python main.py --dataset assist2017
 ```